Best Hawaii Hikes for Kids: Family-Friendly Trails on Every Island

 Final Tips for Hiking with Kids in Hawaii

-After hundreds of trail miles with my kids across these islands, here is what I have learned that no guidebook ever told me.
+After hundreds of trail miles with my crew across these islands, what I've learned that no guidebook ever told me:

 Start early.
-Hawaii heat builds fast, and morning light on the trails is spectacular.
-We are usually on the trail by 7:30 a.m. and done before the midday sun gets brutal.
+Hawaii heat builds fast.
+Morning trail light is spectacular.
+We're usually on the trail by 7:30 AM and done before the midday sun gets brutal.

 Pack double the water you think you need.
 Tropical humidity makes you sweat more than you realize.
 Kids dehydrate faster than adults.
 I budget about 16 ounces per kid per hour of hiking.

 Embrace the mud.
-If you wait for a dry trail in Hawaii, you will never hike.
+If you wait for a dry trail in Hawaii, you'll never hike.
 Rain boots and a sense of humor go a long way.
-My kids now view mud as a feature, not a bug.
+The boys now treat mud as a feature, not a bug.

 Let your kids set the pace.
 The trail is not going anywhere.
-Stop to look at every snail, every fern, every weird rock.
-Those moments of wonder are the whole point of hiking with children.
+Stop to look at every snail, fern, weird rock.
+The wonder is the whole point.

 Turn around when it stops being fun.
-There is no summit so important that it is worth a trail meltdown.
-Some of our best hike memories happened halfway to our intended destination because we found a stream to splash in or a tree to climb.
+No summit is worth a meltdown.
+Some of our best hike memories were halfway to our intended destination because we found a stream to splash in or a tree to climb.

 Hawaii's trails are a gift.
-They teach our kids about volcanos, oceans, forests, and their own resilience.
+They teach our kids about volcanoes, oceans, forests, and their own resilience.
 Every muddy boot print and tired-leg complaint is part of building a family that loves being outdoors together.
-Get out there, start with the easy trails, and let the islands work their magic.
+Get out there.
+Start with the easy ones.
+Let the islands work their magic.

 Recommended Products